Kentico/xperience-zapier-cli/README.md

 # xperience-zapier-cli

 A native Zapier application to integrate Xperience 13 websites with Zapier and thousands of its available applications.
+This integration allows you to create Zaps which trigger when actions are taken in your Xperience application, and does not require a paid Zapier account.

 ## Index